A few days ago I received this tweet:

 So, in case it wasn’t clear, here’s a bit more detail and some backstory:

-Over the last few years, we ITIL trainers noticed there was a lot of fake ITIL training companies popping up online.
+Over the last few years, we ITIL trainers noticed there were a lot of fake ITIL training companies popping up online.
 They would offer ITIL Foundation training at ridiculously low prices, and unfortunately the trainers were awful.
 These fake companies would charge bargain rates, and budget-conscious students would take these bogus classes because it looked like a great deal, and they’d naturally flunk the exam.
 It was a huge problem, and it needed to be fixed.
 It was giving ITIL a bad name.

-Axelos (the ITIL mothership) decided to fix this by implementing a well-meaning rule in November of 2019 that said “All ITIL training, whether it’s in-person, on-line virtual training, or even self-paced streaming videos, must be sold with an exam (or an exam voucher).”
+Axelos (the ITIL mothership) decided to fix this by implementing a well-meaning rule in November of 2019 that said (I’m paraphrasing) “All ITIL training, whether it’s in-person, on-line virtual training, or even self-paced streaming videos, must be sold with an exam (or an exam voucher).”

 So what does this have to do with my ITIL 4 videos?